ardalis/kata-catalog/katas/Leaderboard.md

 The player ranks, in this case, would be: 1,2,2,4.

+When a tie exists and multiple players have the same rank, players should be listed in Player Name order, ascending.

 Write tests to ensure your leader board service works correctly given duplicate score values.

 ## Extra Credit

 Sometimes lower scores are better (such as in golf or race completion times).
 Configure your service so that it will work correctly so that, when given a set of scores, they are ranked based on lowest-to-highest score.
 Test that your service works correctly in this configuration.
+Note that player name sorting (in the case of ties) should not change.

 Ensure your service works with arbitrary types of score data, provided it is comparable (`IComparable<T>` interface in .NET, or similar in other languages).